stephanos/rewire/README.md

 It is not able to rewire Erlang modules - but you can replace Erlang module references in Elixir modules.

+**How does it deal with nested modules?**

+Only the dependencies of the rewired module will be replaced.
+Any modules defined around the rewired module will be ignored.
+All references of the rewired module to them will be pointing to the original.
+You're always able to rewire them separately yourself.

 **How do I stop `mix format` from adding parentheses around `rewire`?**

 Add this to your `.formatter.exs` file: